bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 "It's silent, takes up way less space that anything we've previously made, and everything just fits.
 It's..." he looked up towards the always caring mother of his, and inhaled to finish:
 "It's the best thing I've ever made, and worthy of my legacy."

-"Legacy?" his mother said in an amused and questioning tone, as she stood up, and went back to the stove.
+"Legacy?" his mother said in an amused and questioning tone, as she stood up, and went back towards the stove.
-"Sweet, sweet child of mine - you are 20 years old, and creates something new each moon cycle.
+"Sweet, sweet child of mine - you are almost 20 years old, and creates something new each moon cycle.
 If this is to be your legacy, what will you spend the rest of your time doing?"
 She picked up the spoon, and stirred in the stewpot.